janderson100github/GildedRose/README.md

 # Running Locally

-Use MariaDB or MySQL and create a database `credit`.
+Use MariaDB or MySQL and create a database `hotel`.
 Grant all privileges to `maria` identified by `maria`, or change `application.properties` accordingly.

 ```
 CREATE DATABASE hotel;